CCDirectLink/CCModDB/docs/DATABASE.md

 The recommended method of adding and updating mods is through [LeaBot](https://github.com/CCDirectLink/ccbot).
 See how to do that in [CONTRIBUTING.md](/docs/CONTRIBUTING.md)

-Modifying the database manually is sometimes required.
+Modifying the database manually is sometimes required, for example when removing a mod.
-For example, CCLoader can only be updated that way.

 ### Steps